tderrien/FEELnc/README.md

 ### 3- FEELnc_classifier.pl

-The last step of the pipeline consists in classifying new lncRNAs w.r.t to the annotation of mRNAs in order to annotate.
+The last step of the pipeline consists in classifying new lncRNAs w.r.t to the localisation and the direction of transcription of proximal mRNAs.

-Classifing lncRNAs with mRNA could help to predict functions for lncRNAs
+Indeed, classifying lncRNAs with mRNA could help to predict functions for lncRNAs.
+For all newly identified lncRNAs transcripts, a sliding window strategy is used to check for possible overlap with transcripts in the reference annotation.

+If an overlap is found, the lncRNAs is considered as **GENIC** otherwise it is **INTERGENIC** (lincRNA) .

+Then, subclasses are defined according the features and direction of overlap (See OUTPUT for full details).

+Foreach lncRNA interaction, a best lncRNA:mRNA interaction is identified in the output file by a line starting with '*' and defined as followed:

+ - for **INTERGNIC** : the best mRNA partner is the closest to the lincRNA
+ - for **GENIC**	: the best mRNA partner is by rule of priority (exonic then the fraction of exonicof overlap) then intronic then containing.

 	# Usage:
-    FEELnc_classifier.pl -i lncRNA.gtf -a mRNA.gtf > lncRNA_classes.txt
+    FEELnc_classifier.pl -i lncRNA.gtf -a  ref_annotation.GTF > lncRNA_classes.txt

 **- OUTPUT :**

+A summary of the number of the input parameters and numbers of interactions is given in the beginning of the file.

 The classes are defined as in Derrien et al, Genome Research.
-2012, i.e :
+2012, and can be prioritized according to :

 - **Intergenic lncRNAs** (i.e lincRNAs)
  - *divergent*  : when the lincRNA is transcribed in an opposite direction (head to head) w.r.t to the closest mRNA
  - *convergent*: when the lincRNA is transcribed in a convergent direction w.r.t to the closest mRNAs.